Grand Prix of Cleveland: History as a CART/ChampCar race

-Originally known as the Budweiser Cleveland 500, it was first held on July 4, 1982 as part of the CART series.
+Originally known as the Budweiser Cleveland 500, it was first held on July 4, 1982, as part of the CART series.
 Kevin Cogan started from pole position; however, to the delight of the Cleveland crowd, local rookie driver Bobby Rahal (from nearby Medina) won the race.

-From 1982 to 1989, the race was held on a 2.48-mile layout.
+From 1982 to 1989, the race was held on a 2.480 mi layout.
 In 1990, the track configuration was abruptly changed.
 After practice, several cars were experiencing problems in a bumpy section in turns one and two.
 Prior to the start of the race, the track was slightly reconfigured, eliminating the left-right combination of turns one and two.
 The main straight was extended towards the location of what was turn three, which then became turn one.
-The new layout measured 2.369 miles, and the segment eliminated became instead an extended exit to the pit road.
+The new layout measured 2.369 mi, and the segment eliminated became instead an extended exit to the pit road.
 The new layout was then adopted permanently.
-In 1997 the track length was remeasured to 2.106 miles without visible changes on the layout.
+In 1997 the track length was remeasured to 2.106 mi without visible changes on the layout.
 The current layout is known for its turn 1 "vortex" at the start of races - after the green flag dropped, drivers would fan out on the wide concrete to gain position and then arrive at the corner sometimes five or six cars abreast, and all at once be "sucked" into the apex of the corner, frequently resulting in multi-car crashes at or just past the corner and leading to cars retiring before completing a single lap of the race.

 Twice, in 1984 and 1990, a round of IROC was held as a support race.
 Formula Lightning also participated as a support race in the mid-1990s.

 In 2007, it was announced the race would continue at Cleveland through to 2012.
-However, the race did not return in 2008 with the merger between the Champ Car and IndyCar.
+However, the race did not return in 2008 with the merger between Champ Car and IndyCar.

-In late 2025, IndyCar confirmed that they were in talks about a reunion with Cleveland for a race as early as 2028.